phin3has/mailoney/README.md

 **NOTE:** To get all of the features out of the schizo module, users may wish to install the python-libemu module, but Mailoney will run with out it.

 # Usage

-You'll likely need to run this with elevated permissions as required to open sockets on special ports.

 ```
 usage: mailoney.py [-h] [-i <ip address>] [-p <port>] -s mailserver -t